 There are two types of people in the world when it comes to their vehicles: preventative people and reactive people.

-Throughout the course of normal daily driving, rocks, road debris, and other road particles are going to get kicked up and take nicks out of the paint.
+During normal daily driving, rocks, road debris, and other road particles can get kicked up, causing nicks in the paint.

 Vinyl wraps, in contrast, are made from polyvinyl (as the name suggests) and are primarily used for changing the vehicle’s appearance, such as adding a new color, pattern, logo, or even a full image.
 Since they are intended for aesthetic purposes, vinyl wraps tend to be thinner and less durable than paint protection films.